mfathiabdallah/mfathiabdallah.github.io/index.md

 <u>Short Bio (last update: Janurary 2024)</u>

 Researcher in Food Toxicology and Human Health. <br />[F.R.S-FNRS](https://www.frs-fnrs.be/en/){:target="_blank" rel="noopener"} mandate.
+Host institute [University of Mons](https://www.frs-fnrs.be/en/){:target="_blank" rel="noopener"}, Belgium.
+<br /> <br>
-Host institute [University of Mons](https://www.frs-fnrs.be/en/){:target="_blank" rel="noopener"}, Belgium. <br> My research spans from detection of natural toxins, such as mycotoxins and cyanobacterial toxins, in food and water through to the application of -Omics approach to understand the effect of a mixture of toxins and other environmental contaminantes as micro- and nanoplastics on humans.
+My research spans from detection of natural toxins, such as mycotoxins and cyanobacterial toxins, in food and water through to the application of -Omics approach to understand the effect of a mixture of toxins and other environmental contaminantes as micro- and nanoplastics on humans.
 <br /> <br />

 <!-- I received my bachelor in Veterinary Medical Sciences from [Assiut University](https://www.aun.edu.eg/main/){:target="_blank" rel="noopener"}, Egypt in 2011.
 After that, I joined the Pharmaceutical Toxicology Department, [Hacettepe University](https://www.hacettepe.edu.tr/english){:target="_blank" rel="noopener"}, Turkey in September 2013 (through the [Türkiye Scholarships](https://www.turkiyeburslari.gov.tr/){:target="_blank" rel="noopener"}) as a masters student and graduated in May 2016.
 During my masters, I was awarded an [Erasmus<sup>+</sup>](https://erasmus-plus.ec.europa.eu/){:target="_blank" rel="noopener"} internship to join the Chemical Risks Group at [_IfADo_](https://www.ifado.de/ifadoen/){:target="_blank" rel="noopener"} Institute in Dortmund, Germany.
 I conducted my master thesis on mycotoxin analysis through another [Erasmus<sup>+</sup>](https://erasmus-plus.ec.europa.eu/){:target="_blank" rel="noopener"} exchange scholarship at the [University of Natural Resources and Life Sciences, Vienna](https://boku.ac.at/en/){:target="_blank" rel="noopener"} (BOKU) in Tulln, Austria.